dirkweber/csswarp.js/README.md

 These properties are optional and can be added to the configuration object:

+#### bezAccuracy (optional):

-#### "bezAccuracy" (optional) defines the accuracy of text metrics on a bezier curve.
+defines the accuracy of text metrics on a bezier curve.
 Default value is 0.004.
 Usually values between 0.002 - 0.006 are o.k. most of the time, but for small text it can be necessary to use smaller values.

 Be cautious: a smaller value means more computations so text needs more time for rendering.

+#### revertBezier  (optional):

-#### "revertBezier" (optional), well, reverts the direction of a bezier.
+Well, reverts the direction of a bezier.

 ## Some notes: